The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 Bleeding that is persistent or recurs despite treatment

 Thickening of the uterine lining (detected by transvaginal ultrasonography)

 Inconclusive findings during transvaginal ultrasonography

 If bleeding continues, a procedure to control the bleeding

-If abnormal cells are present, high doses of a progestin or progesterone or, in postmenopausal women, sometimes removal of the uterus
+If abnormal cells are present in the uterus, a progestin or progesterone or, in postmenopausal women, sometimes removal of the uterus

 Treatment of abnormal uterine bleeding depends on